Swati-Kumari-Das/SystemDesignBasics/README.md

 ## When to Use
 - **Normalization** → Best when consistency, integrity, and storage efficiency are priorities.
 - **Denormalization** → Best when read performance and query speed are critical, especially in large-scale or distributed systems.
+# Indexing in Databases

+## What is Indexing?
+- **Indexing** creates a **lookup table** for a column, which stores the column values and pointers to the rows containing those values.
+- This allows the database to find records faster without scanning the entire table.

+---

+## How It Works
+- Indexes are usually stored using a **B-Tree data structure**.
+- B-Trees are balanced, multi-level search trees that make lookups efficient.
+- ✅ Before Indexing → Query Time Complexity = **O(n)** (linear search).
+- ✅ After Indexing → Query Time Complexity = **O(log n)** (tree search).

+---

+## When to Use Indexing
+- Best for **read-intensive databases** where queries are frequent.
+- Great for searching large datasets quickly.

+---

+## When *Not* to Use Indexing
+- ❌ **Write-intensive databases** → Every insert, update, or delete requires updating the index, which slows down performance.
+- ❌ **Small databases** → Overhead of maintaining an index is unnecessary since full scans are already fast.

+---

+## Summary
+- Indexing improves **read/query performance**.
+- Use for **large, read-heavy databases**.
+- Avoid for **write-heavy or small databases**.